fommil/fpmortals/manuscript/introduction.md

 Of course we cannot write an application devoid of interaction with the world.
 In FP we push the code that deals with side effects to the edges.
-That kind of code can use battle-tested libraries like NIO, Akka and Play.
+That kind of code can use battle-tested libraries like NIO, Akka and Play, isolated away from the core business logic.

 This book expands on the FP style introduced in this chapter.
 We're going to use the traits and classes defined in the *cats* and *fs2* libraries to implement streaming applications.
-We'll also use the *freestyle* and *simulacrum* developer tooling to eliminate boilerplate, allowing you to focus on writing pure business logic.
+We'll also use the *freestyle* and *simulacrum* developer tooling to eliminate boilerplate some of the boilerplate we've already seen in this chapter, allowing you to focus on writing pure business logic.